Stealing Her Thoughts

 Shazira has never seen anyone do this.

-It’s too difficult, too dangerous, and forbidden.
+It’s forbidden, too difficult, and too dangerous.

-And besides, I’m not using a temporary mask.
+I’m not using a temporary mask, or even a flow transformation.

 “What are you doing, Yagrin?”